If your family is a mix of low carb eaters and omnivores, this Chicken and Spinach Roulade recipe is a great way to make everyone happy.

 1. Stuff and stash them uncooked in a resealable bag in the refrigerator to cook within 2 days.

-2. Cook then freeze them after baking, then defrost and heat them in the microwave.
+2. Cook and freeze them after baking, then defrost and heat them in the microwave.

 3. Complete the recipe and stash them in your meal prep boxes for healthy, filling homemade lunches and dinners throughout the week.

 If your chicken is more than 1-inch thick, slice it horizontally with a knife.
 To do this safely, hold it down with your fingers or the palm of your hand, then carefully and slowly slice parallel to the cutting board.

 Alternatively, you can buy the more expensive chicken cutlet from the store, but I find them too pricey for my budget.

 The key to evenly cooked chicken in roulades (which means rolled up food) is starting with chicken of equal thickness.
 Make that happen by placing chicken between two sheets of waxed paper then gently flattening them with your rolling pin.

 Be gentle, though — chicken flattens easily and you don’t want it too thin.

 Liberally season one side of the chicken with homemade Mrs. Dash (or the store-bought stuff if you prefer).